Wall Fellowships

 On this page

 All UBC tenured and tenure-track faculty, from both campuses, are eligible to apply.
-Individuals may not hold this award simultaneously with a Wall Research Award (Individual Faculty Award); however, a recipient of a Wall Fellowship may be a co-investigator on a Wall Research Award (Team Faculty Award).
+Individuals may not hold this award simultaneously with a Wall Research Award (Individual Faculty Award); however, a recipient of a Wall Fellowship may be a co-applicant on a Wall Research Award (Team Faculty Award).
 Fellowships can only be held once by an individual.
 Early- and mid-career faculty are strongly encouraged to apply.

 Funds may be used to support the direct costs of research and will follow the Tri-Agency Guide on Financial Administration of grant funding, as well as infrastructure (e.g., field equipment, lab equipment, etc.) as permitted by CFI guidelines.
 In addition, funds may be used for teaching buy out – support for this must be confirmed by the appropriate Unit Head and Dean.